DolfinED-HoLabs/visitor-counter/README.md

-To download (clone) this to your Docker host git clone https://github.com/your-username/visitor-counter.git cd visitor-counter
+To download (clone) this to your Docker host git clone https://github.com/your-username/visitor-counter.git

-# Run with custom project name
+cd visitor-counter
 docker-compose -p visitor-counter up --build
+# This will run it with a custom project name "visitor-counter"

+# to test
 Visit 👉 http://localhost:9000